Question: Once we've decided what my organization can afford, how do we join the Trust as a participating employer?

 Question: How do we make contributions to the Trust?

-Contributions begin after the ARC has been actuarially determined.
-An actuarial study conducted by the plan sponsored actuary, Cavanaugh Macdonald or an actuary of your choice will provide the ARC calculation.
+Contributions begin after the ADEC has been actuarially determined.
+An actuarial study conducted by the plan sponsored actuary, Cavanaugh Macdonald or an actuary of your choice will provide the ADEC calculation.

 Question: How much should we contribute?